[Ord. No. 1341, 3-18-2024[1].]

 C.

-The Licensing Authority shall have the power to release or order the release of any infant wild animal kept under temporary permit which is deemed capable of survival.
+The City may release or order the release of any infant Wild Animal kept under temporary permit which is deemed capable of survival.

 A.